Ouxsoft/LHTML/docs/README.md

 [![Documentation Status](https://readthedocs.org/projects/lhtml5/badge/?version=latest)](https://lhtml5.readthedocs.io/en/latest/?badge=latest)

-February 2020 Edition
+March 2020 Edition

 ## Introduction
-Living Hypertext Markup Language 5 (LHTML5) was adapted, over the subsequent years, to describe a standard for web servers to store and flexibly build dynamic HTML5 documents.
+Living Hypertext Markup Language 5 (LHTML5) spec powers web servers to store and flexibly build dynamic HTML5 documents.
+The spec consists of two parts: a document language and interrupter standard.

-LHTML5 syntax is similar to HTML5, which is a standard that describes content for the web browser.
-Unlike HTML5.
-LHTML5 enables a website's internal stakeholders to communicate through the presence of modular elements and attributes.
-These serve as instructions to instantiate modules, perform coordinated logical functions, and replace their origin with the rendered content.
-Anyone with knowledge of HTML5 should find LHTML5 simple to learn as there are only a few extra concepts.
+The document language defines the standard for a LHTML5 document (referred to hereinafter referred to as a "document").
+Its syntax is similar to that of HTML5.
+Unlike HTML5, which describes content for the web browser, LHMTL5 defines a language that enables a website's internal stakeholders to communicate.
+This communication occurs through the presence of modular (often custom) elements and attributes.

+The interrupter standard defines the standard for how the document language is built.
+A document is past into program (hereinafter referred to as "parser") that build a HTML5 page.
+It focuses primarily on how the modular elements and attributes serve as instructions to instantiate modules, perform coordinated logical functions, and replace their origin with the rendered content.

+Anyone familiar with HTML5 will find LHTML5 a breeze.
 Let's dive right in!

 ### Copyright notice
 Copyright (c) 2017-present Matthew Heroux